Young scientists quiz MPs as event turns the tables on politicians in parliament

 Monaghan said: “The brain drain is already happening and without cast iron guarantees it is going to continue happening.
 These reassurances are not penetrating.
 The guarantees have to come now to prevent any further damage.”

-Warman suggested that there should be ways to encourage global free movement of scientists, for example to those who had a PhD.
+Warman suggested that there should be ways to encourage global free movement of scientists, for example for those who had a PhD.
 Matthias said that as a committee they had produced a unanimous report about making such movement easier.
 In talking to those potentially affected, they had discovered that everyone they met actually had the right to remain but did not realise it, she said.

 Li was the IOP nominee for the panel session.
 After the sessions were over, Rivlin said: “It was a fantastic opportunity and I am very grateful to everyone who allowed me to get involved.”
 Fernando, who was the IOP representative during questions to Walport, said: “It was good to hear all the politicians talking about their different takes on things, but it would have been good to have been able to grill them a bit.”